mindspore-ai/docs/docs/golden_stick/docs/source_en/quantization/overview.md

 Quantization is a process of approximating floating-point weights and inputs to a limited number (usually int8) of discrete values at a low inference accuracy loss.
 It uses a data type with fewer bits to approximately represent 32-bit floating-point data with a limited range.
 The input and output of the network are still floating-point data.
 In this way, the size of network and memory consumption are reduced, and the network inference speed is accelerated.

-First, quantization will cause accuracy loss, which is equivalent to introducing noise to a network.
+Quantization will cause accuracy loss, which is equivalent to introducing noise to a network.
 However, a neural network is generally insensitive to noise.
 As long as a quantization degree is well controlled, impact on precision of an advanced task may be very small.

-Second, traditional convolution operations use FP32, which takes a lot of time to complete.
-However, if the weight parameters and activation are quantized to INT8 before being input to each layer, the number of bits and multiplication operations are reduced.
-In addition, all convolution operations are multiplication and addition operations with integers, which are much faster than floating-point operations.
+The performance of the quantized network can be greatly improved compared to the original network by using INT8 operations instead of the original FP32 computation in network inference.

 ![](../images/quantization/bit_define.png)